hkbakke/rsync-backup/README.md

 ## Usage
 ### Configure SSH-keys
-Generate a SSH-key pair for backups and place the public key in `~/.ssh/authorized_keys` for the backup user on the target host.
+Generate a SSH key pair for backups and place the public key in `~/.ssh/authorized_keys` for the backup user on the source host.
 Configure the path to the private key in the backup configuration file.

 ### Create a configuration and rules file